 A central epigenetic mechanism is the lysine methylation/demethylation of histones, as well as specific non-histone proteins.
 Lysine methylation on histones is central in imposing stable and heritable gene expression programs, being associated with both active and inactive domains of chromatin, depending on the residue that is targeted.
 Methylation of histone H3 on lysine 9 (H3K9) and lysine 27 (H3K27) being hallmarks of repressed chromatin.
 The enzymes controlling “histone” lysine methylation are called lysine methyltransferases (KMTs) and lysine demethylases (KDMs) and some can also modify non-histone substrates.
-They are highly specific for the targeted residue in the histone tail and, so far, around 50 KMTs and 30 KDMs have been described.
-We are particularly interested in KMTs specific for H3K9 and H3K27.
+They are highly specific for the targeted residue and, so far, around 50 KMTs and 30 KDMs have been described.
+We are particularly interested in KMTs specific for H3K9.

 MAIN GOALS : CONTRIBUTION OF LYSINE METHYLATION BY THE H3K9 KMTs IN THE ESTABLISHMENT AND MAINTENANCE OF CELL IDENTITY